THE ULTIMATE SHOULDER WORKOUT GUIDE

-I love this exercise because it solves a common training problem, which is that when we train our chest, triceps and shoulders, we feed into a front to back imbalance that can cause a lack of muscle symmetry or even joint injuries.
+I love this exercise because it solves a common deltoid training problem, which is that when we train our chest, triceps and shoulders, we feed into a front to back imbalance that can cause a lack of muscle symmetry or even shoulder injuries.

 The Face Pull solves this by offsetting all the pushing work that you’re doing in the rest of your upper body workouts, and by strengthening the rear deltoid and rotator cuff.

-HOW TO DO IT: Start position is setting up a rope attachment on a cable machine in a high position.
+HOW TO DO IT: Start position for the cable face pull is setting up a rope attachment on a cable machine in a high position.
 Stand with a staggered stance and grab the handles of the rope attachment with palms facing toward each other and thumbs pointing backward.
 Turn the hands slightly and begin pulling the rope with the elbows down below the shoulder joints.

 WHAT MAKES IT EFFECTIVE: This exercise hits the difficult to target rear delts and rotator cuffs, helping to offset all of the pushing work we do in our upper body workouts.